synnaxlabs/synnax/docs/site/src/components/ClientTabs/setup-python.md

 ### Setup

 Before starting, make sure you've instantiated a `Synnax` client.
-If you've [logged in via the CLI](/reference/client-cli/get-started), you can use the `Synnax` client without any arguments.
+If you've [logged in via the CLI](/reference/client-cli/get-started), there's no need to provide any arguments.

 ```python
 import synnax as sy